ttm/dissertacao/article/acm/notes.md

 - footnote with ~ or not
 - ith or i-th?
 - better research about reverberation?
+- check consistency of filenames (\texttt and listings.pdf)

 ###### Code (and musical pieces)
 - review the code from each section, for the figures, aux and that render music.
 Make an additional EP routine.